Antipurity/webenv/README.md

 - Web code is not native code.
 Without an explicit bridge, it is impossible to send actions to or receive non-video observations from native applications.
 (In exchange, we leverage greater control over what happens, currently through navigation and visual augmentations.)

 - You can get IP-banned by some websites for running bots. ([Follow ](https://www.w3.org/wiki/Write_Web_Crawler)[the etiquette.](http://www.robotstxt.org/guidelines.html))

-## Getting started

-TODO: Create a GitHub repo for this. `gh repo create webenv --public --license MIT -d "Extensible environment for training AGI"`

-TODO: Create & upload this as an NPM package, after installing it locally and verifying that it works (via copying the example: that's the only way to be sure).

-TODO: ...what, do we just say how to install it?
-Need to upload an NPM package for this first, right?